yeldosmanap/chat-streaming-service/README.md

 * Spring Security
 * Spring Actuator

-## Setup and run
+## Set up and run
-1. To setup this project, you should configure `application.yml` file in the `resources` folder.
+1. To set up this project, you should configure `application.yml` file in the `resources` folder.

 2. Also, set up the following properties:
     ```